 The differences of the CMS, WSET, Master Sommelier, & Master of Wine

-While the pile of acronyms that come with computers are mind blowing these days, those that come with wine have most likely gotten to be of similar annoyance for anyone drinking this fine beverage.
-Years ago, I was quite baffled by them myself and around 2010, I wanted to expand my wine knowledge from what I’d taught myself up to that point.
-I lived in San Francisco at the time and I started to look in to various programs only to shake my head and not really understand what the hell any of these Wines & Spirits Education Trust or Court of Master Sommeliers groups were let alone the differences between a Master of Wine and a Master Sommelier.
+Years ago, I found myself quite baffled by the pile of acronyms around wine and around 2010, I wanted to expand my wine knowledge from what I’d taught myself up to that point.
+I lived in San Francisco at the time and I started to look into various programs only to shake my head and not really understand what the hell any of these Wines & Spirits Education Trust or Court of Master Sommeliers groups were let alone the differences between a Master of Wine and a Master Sommelier.

-I had forgotten about wanting to further my knowledge until two things happened several years ago.
-I was on an official trip to a wine region and found that while I kept up with the others, there were some holes in what I knew.
+I had forgotten about wanting to further my knowledge until two things happened just after my initial investigations.
+The first was that I was on an official trip to a wine region and found that while I kept up with the others, there were clearly some holes in what I knew.
 The more I looked at these holes, the more they grew.
 Not only was I seeing them in my writing, I was also starting to see them in others who had pieced their knowledge together through scratching around on the internet like digital chickens.
-I didn’t want to come across like this anymore and so I started to look in to where to go from the point I was at.
+I didn’t want to come across like this anymore and so I started to look much harder as to what was the best direction for me.

 Admittedly, I came at all of this more than a little backwards.
 As it currently sits, in addition to writing for a number of well-known publications, I’m also a Certified Sommelier with the Court of Master Sommeliers.
 This is Level 2/4 of their overall program and it really isn’t the typical way to go about this so I’m writing this article in hopes that I can give some guidance and clarify things for people who are in or will be in the same shoes that I was in.